garden-io/garden/README.md

 - Garden keeps track of all interdependencies between your services.
 - It can automatically re-build, re-deploy, and re-test your services as you code.
 - Due to Garden's dependency graph, you get really fast feedback loops: It makes sure only what's needed gets re-built, re-deployed, and/or re-tested.
-- Hot reload lets you near-instantaneously update code and static files on containers as they run, on services that support in-place reloading.
+- Hot reload lets you near-instantaneously update code and static files in containers as they run, on services that support in-place reloading.
 - Remote sources support allows your project to pull code from various different repositories.
 - Your services can be anything that runs in a Docker container—or OpenFaaS functions.
 - And an extensible plug-in system ensures you can add anything that's not on this list :)